 You can also send us a spreadsheet of your data.
 However, spreadsheets have to be formatted in a certain way so that our software can make the conversion into the Atlas format automatically.

 Not every observation which is available to the TEA is included in the Atlas.
 Butterfly observation data must be extensively cleaned and filtered in order to make it usable.
-For example, iNaturalist has 45,000 observations of butterflies in Ontario, but only 34,000 are included in the atlas.
+For example, iNaturalist has about 34,000 observations of butterflies in Ontario in 2022, but only about 26,000 are included in the atlas.
 Here are the steps involved:

 1. For iNaturalist observations, the starting point is the set of research-grade records that are identified to species and that are included in the Ontario Butterfly Atlas project.
 Thus, observations are not included if they are classified as casual, are identified only to genus or family, or are not included in the project (because the user has changed his or her iNaturalist settings to opt out).

 2. Observations in iNaturalist which have been explicitly marked as "obscured" or "private" by the observer are excluded from the Atlas.
 This is a change in policy.
 Initially it applies to only recent observations, but eventually it will be extended to all observations.
 More detail is provided here.